darveshkumar1610/DevOps/README.md

     Add java path "PATH=$PATH:$HOME/bin:$JAVA_HOME" to .bash_profile.
     Run "echo $JAVA_HOME" to verify the java path.
 3. To download and install jenkins for CentOS follow the commands on https://pkg.jenkins.io/redhat-stable/
+4. Update the hostname as Jenkins by running command "hostname jenkins" then exit and relogin.
-4. Start and enable jenkins service. systemctl status jenkins systemctl start jenkins systemctl enable jenkins
+5. Start and enable jenkins service. systemctl status jenkins systemctl start jenkins systemctl enable jenkins